timoxley/to-factory/Readme.md

 ## Why

-The "can't call without new" restriction on ES6 classes create a needless incompatibility between tools which accept classes and tools which accept regular functions – there is no built-in means for a tol to determine whether a function wants be called with new or without new, it just has to pick one and hope for the best.
+The "can't call without new" restriction on ES6 classes create a needless incompatibility between tools which accept classes and tools which accept regular functions – there is no built-in means for a tool to determine whether a passed function would like to be called with new or without new, it just has to pick one and hope for the best.

 While it's true that some real-world functions insist on being constructors in much the same way, at least it is possible to patch the library and/or submit a pull request explaining that requiring new is uneccessarily rigid and provides little benefit when it's entirely possible to transparently handle both cases.
 With ES6 classes we have no option to just patch the library as this rigidity is baked right into the implementation.